merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 The BLAST results for the contigs from N22 and N25 were so similar that we don't really need to align these two sequences, but the contig from N06 was somewhat different, with only 55% query coverage to the _I. cernigliae_ genome.
 Let's align `c_000000000415` from N06 and `c_000000000104` from N25 to see whether they are similar enough to belong to the same population genome.

 I again used the BLAST web service for this, just so I could show you the nice graphical alignment, but feel free to use whatever local sequence alignment program you want.
-If you _are_ using the online `blastn` suite, however, you should check the box that says 'Align two or more sequences' on the input form so that it will do this instead of aligning your sequences to the NCBI database.
+If you _are_ using the online `blastn` suite, however, you should check the box that says 'Align two or more sequences' on the input form so that it will do this instead of searching for your sequences in the NCBI database.

 Here is the BLAST hit that I got when I aligned `N25_c_000000000104` (the longer contig) to `N06_c_000000000415`.